When using IFDC graphics materials, please adhere to the guidelines in the IFDC Brand & Graphic Standards Manual.

 EurAsia Division (EAD) – EAD focuses on a broad spectrum of activities related to soil nutrient management, private sector-led agribusiness development and resource conservation.
-EAD has a regional office in Bangladesh and project-specific offices in Kyrgyzstan and Tajikistan, with headquarters in Muscle Shoals, Alabama.
+EAD has a regional office in Bangladesh and project-specific offices in Kyrgyzstan and Tajikistan, with headquarters in Muscle Shoals, Alabama, United States.

-Research and Development Division (RDD) – RDD promotes food security, agricultural growth and environmental stewardship through sound and viable fertilizer and crop production technologies, policies and institutional collaboration.
+Office of Programs – The Office of Programs promotes food security, agricultural growth and environmental stewardship through sound and viable fertilizer and crop production technologies, policies and institutional collaboration.
 The division is headquartered in Muscle Shoals, Alabama, United States, and led by Dr. Peter J. Heffernan.

 IFDC enables smallholder farmers in developing countries to increase agricultural productivity, generate economic growth and practice environmental stewardship by enhancing their ability to manage mineral and organic fertilizers responsibly and participate profitably in input and output markets.